Mary Beth Carozza: Minimum wage

 During a debate on legislation introduced during the 2019 legislative session that would raise the Maryland minimum wage to $15 an hour by 2028, Carozza introduced an amendment that would slow the increase of the minimum wage overall and apply a 20 percent lower regional wage in parts of the state outside of Montgomery County, Prince George's County, Howard County, Anne Arundel County, Baltimore County, and Baltimore City.
 Her amendment failed by a vote of 18-29.

 National politics

 In July 2024, following the attempted assassination of Donald Trump in Pennsylvania, Carozza organized an interfaith prayer service to promote unity.

 Redistricting

 In June 2021, Carozza urged members of the Maryland Citizens Redistricting Commission to adopt single-member legislative districts and to keep the Eastern Shore whole in the redistricting process.
 She opposed the congressional map introduced by the Maryland Legislative Redistricting Committee during the 2021 special legislative session.
+In January 2026, Carozza said she opposed mid-decade redistricting and thanked Senate President Bill Ferguson for taking a position against mid-decade redistricting in Maryland.
+She opposed the congressional redistricting plan proposed by the Governor's Redistricting Advisory Commission, which would redraw Maryland's 1st congressional district to improve the Democratic Party's chances of winning it, saying that the map "would eliminate a voice in the Congressional Delegation for the Eastern Shore".